GabrielMajeri/MutexPolicy/README.md

 This repository contains the code for our team's project, as part of the Operating Systems course at FMI UniBuc.

-## Building
+## Running

 The project is primarily written in Python.

-## Installing ZeroMQ
+It

 The code relies on the [ZeroMQ](https://zeromq.org/) messaging library for inter-process communication.